-22 October, 2019 – New York City, NY and Rochester, NY (USA) – In a ceremony from the Arbor at the Port in Rochester, New York and a simultaneous global announcement online from its New York City headquarters, the Intelligent Community Forum (ICF) today named the world’s Smart21 Communities of 2020.
+(24 February 2021 – Township of Langley, City of Maple Ridge & New York City) – At the conclusion of a virtual conference hosted by the Township of Langley and the City of Maple Ridge in British Columbia, Canada, and in a simultaneous global announcement online from its New York City headquarters, the Intelligent Community Forum (ICF) today named the world’s Smart21 Communities of 2021.

-Selection of this group of regions, cities and towns begins the think tank’s annual eight-month process which will conclude when ICF names the 2020 Intelligent Community of the Year in June 2020 at the ICF Summit.
-These semi-finalists for the New York-based ICF’s international award are global communities deemed most ready for the 21st century.
-Each has applied the six principles of ICF’s Method to begin to build local economic expansion and prosperity, social health and cultural richness.
-The ICF believes that these factors together make a community strong and resilient.
-Each community chose to make the journey from Smart City to Intelligent Community and many have been working on their programs for several years.
+Selection of this group of regions, cities and towns begins the think tank’s annual nine-month process which will conclude when ICF names the 2021 Intelligent Community of the Year in October 2021 at the ICF Summit.
+Each has applied the six principles of the ICF Method to begin building inclusive economic prosperity, social health and cultural richness, which together make a community strong and resilient.
+Most have been working on their programs for several years.

 Following this announcement, the Smart21 will complete detailed questionnaires providing more information on their communities.
-Seven of them will advance and move on as the Top7 Intelligent Communities of 2020 on February 10 in Taoyuan, Taiwan.
-They will each be invited to the 2020 ICF Global Summit in Dublin, Ohio, USA, where one will be named the Intelligent Community of the Year on June 16 during the Intelligent Community Awards Dinner.
+Seven of them will advance to being named the Top7 Intelligent Communities of 2021, which will be announced during virtual conference taking place 22-24 June.
+The Top7 will be the focus of the 2021 ICF Global Summit in October, where one will be named the Intelligent Community of the Year.

-The Smart21 Communities of 2020 include cities and counties from 10 countries.
+The Smart21 Communities of 2021 include cities and counties from eight countries.
 The announcement video may be viewed below.
 The video is available by request as a high-resolution download.